Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 ..
 Note::

-    In C++, using **item<>()** to get the element require explicitly specify the type that match the dtype of the Tensor.
+    1. In C++, using **item<>()** to get the element require explicitly specify the type that match the dtype of the Tensor.
 If the type specify does not match, an error will be prompt.
+    2. Starting from v0.7+, user can use item() in C++ without explificly specify type with template.

 Set elememts